How I set up and ran a health tech startup accelerated by MIT and Techstars

 Pivoted the model to respond to the COVID-19 outbreak and made sure to have a tuneful back-office operations

-• The Coronavirus outbreak came about one week before our release date.
+• The Coronavirus outbreak came about the same week of our release date.
 The patient consultations planned to happen in person would have to be online, and the doctors would have to be trained, both in a short period of time.
 So, we made it first integrating a video call platform, which was chosen based on two factors: easy for the patient to attend the consultation, and effortless to implement.

 • In the back-office, we hired a young nurse, very familiar with the digital environment and healthcare procedures.
 Her mission was to take care of the doctor's side, which was pretty different from the original format, considering that nobody was used to telemedicine.
 This way we prevented doctor's insecurity, dropouts, and ensured their engagement.